Joey Logano: 2015: Failed Championship run

 Logano's season began with an incident with Kevin Harvick during the Sprint Unlimited.
 Harvick, who questioned a late-race incident with Logano, exchanged heated words with Logano.

 The following week Logano held off Harvick to win the Daytona 500.
-Logano also became the second-youngest winner of the Daytona 500 (Second only to Trevor Bayne) and also gave team owner Roger Penske his second victory in the race, his first coming with Ryan Newman in 2008.
+At the time of his win, Logano became the second-youngest winner of the Daytona 500 at 24 years of age (second only to Trevor Bayne).
+He has since been surpassed by 2022 Daytona 500 winner Austin Cindric for the second youngest winner, but remains the third youngest driver to have won the race.
+The win also gave team owner Roger Penske his second victory in the race, his first coming with Ryan Newman in 2008.
 The next week, he won the pole at Atlanta Motor Speedway and finished fourth.

 At Las Vegas Motor Speedway, he qualified second and led early but would ultimately fade to finish 10th after having two pit-road speeding penalties.
 At Phoenix International Raceway, he started on the front row for the third consecutive week and led laps early, even though he would ultimately finish eighth.

-At Auto Club Speedway, Logano started 13th and ran in the Top 5 most of the day, but a controversial late-race pit road violation set him back in the field; however, he recovered quickly to finish seventh.
+At Auto Club Speedway, Logano started thirteenth and ran in the top-five most of the day, but a controversial late-race pit road violation set him back in the field; however, he recovered quickly to finish seventh.
 With his finish on the lead lap at Auto Club, Logano broke the record for most consecutive finishes on the lead lap with 22 (he would extend that record to 24 races).
 The previous record was held by Jeff Gordon and Dale Earnhardt Jr. with 21 each.

 The next week at Martinsville he became the 26th driver (after teammate Brad Keselowski) to have won in each of the Top 3 series by winning the Kroger 250 from the pole after leading the most laps, his final start in the Truck Series to date.
 He also won his second Cup pole of the season and during the race, led the second-most laps and finished third.
-At Texas, he started sixth, led 19 laps, and finished fourth.
+At Texas, he started sixth, led nineteen laps, and finished fourth.